Device-independent uncloneable encryption: Security definitions

-where the probability is taken over the distributions of $M$ and all randomness in the described procedures. \end{definition} Qualitatively, the smaller the function $t(\lambda)$ is, the ``more secure'' the protocol is (since the probability of Bob and Charlie guessing the message is smaller).
-Note that if the protocol also requires that the message is a bitstring of length $\lambda$ (for instance in the first protocol in~\cite{BL20}, or the version of our protocol that we describe in Section~\ref{sec:DIVKECM} here), then there is a trivial upper bound of $t(\lambda) \leq \lambda$, since in that case the bound on the guessing probability in the above definition is just $1$.
+where the probability is taken over the distributions of $M$ and all randomness in the described procedures. \end{definition} Qualitatively, the smaller the functions $t(\lambda)$ and $g(\lambda)$ are, the ``more secure'' the protocol is (since the probability of Bob and Charlie guessing the message is smaller).
+Note that if the protocol also requires that the message is a bitstring of length $\lambda$ (for instance in the first protocol in~\cite{BL20}, or the version of our protocol that we describe in Section~\ref{sec:DIVKECM} here), then any $t(\lambda)$ such that $t(\lambda) \geq \lambda$ would be a trivial statement (assuming $g(\lambda)$ is non-negative), since in that case the bound on the guessing probability in the above definition would reach the trivial value of $1$.
 In other words, for such protocols we only have nontrivial results when $t(\lambda) < \lambda$.

+\begin{remark} In previous work such as~\cite{BL20}, the uncloneability definition only required specifying a single function $t(\lambda)$ such that an upper bound of the form $\frac{2^{t(\lambda)}}{|\clM|} + \negl(\lambda)$ holds.
+However, a reviewer has pointed out that such a formulation is not well-posed for the protocols mentioned above where the message is a bitstring of length $\lambda$: given any such protocol that achieves $t(\lambda) = \tau\lambda$ for some constant $\tau\in(0,1)$, the $\frac{2^{t(\lambda)}}{|\clM|}$ term would itself be a negligible function of $\lambda$, making the split into the $\frac{2^{t(\lambda)}}{|\clM|}$ and $\negl(\lambda)$ contributions somewhat ill-defined.
+We thank the reviewer for pointing out this problem with the previous formulation.
+For this work, we have chosen to resolve it in our definitions by requiring a specification of \emph{both} the functions $t(\lambda)$ and $g(\lambda)$ in the bound $\frac{2^{t(\lambda)}}{|\clM|} + g(\lambda)$.
+It might perhaps be possible to find a more concise way to address this issue, but we leave this for future work, as it does not affect the qualitative implications of any of our results. \end{remark}

 While the definition of uncloneable security refers to uniformly distributed messages, satisfying the above definition implies analogous properties for messages that are not uniformly distributed; see~\cite{BL20}.